SharonRodriguez67338/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 Always strive to write clear, concise, and readable code.
 It's not just about writing code that works; it's also about writing code that others (and your future self) can understand easily.
 Remember, code is read far more often than it's written."

 In practice, this means choosing straightforward algorithms, using descriptive variable names, breaking down complex functions into smaller, manageable ones, commenting effectively, and adhering to consistent coding standards.
 The ability to simplify complexity is a hallmark of a skilled programmer.

+# 2024-01-27
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that simplicity, readability, and correctness trump micro-optimizations most of the time."

+In more detail, this quote emphasizes that over-concentrating on minor performance improvements early in the development process can lead to complex, hard-to-maintain code.
+It's better to ensure your code works correctly and is easily understandable before making optimizations.
+Always measure and identify bottlenecks through profiling before optimizing your code, as many assumptions about performance may prove false.